When are recreation centers and pools reopening?

 What is the cleaning protocol?

 Staff disinfect high-touch surfaces such as counters, doors and equipment as frequently as possible.
-In between each workout block, the weight and cardio areas are closed for deep-cleaning and disinfection.
 All customers are asked to wipe down equipment before and after use.

 All programs spaces are disinfected after each use by the instructors.
 The program center schedule includes in-depth cleaning and disinfection periodically.
 All participants are required to assist with disinfecting program spaces, equipment and materials after use.